-As of 2019, the amount of consumer debt in the United States totaled over $13 trillion from nearly 300 million people.
+As of the first quarter of 2021, the amount of consumer debt in the United States totaled over $14 trillion.
 A lot of Americans face extreme financial hardships, regardless of their age, education and income level due to overwhelming debt.
 Whether you’re buried under student loans, credit card fees or a mortgage you can’t afford, debt can land you in serious financial trouble.

 Is it better to pay off a loan early, and can you pay off a loan early?
 The short answer is almost always yes.
-If you have the financial means to pay back a loan before it’s due, it’s usually a smart financial move to do so.
-However, there can in some cases be repercussions for paying off your debt early that you should be aware of.
+If you have the financial means to pay back a loan or credit card balance before it’s due, it’s usually a smart financial move to do so.

 Advantages of paying off debt early